yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 <span class="red">1 out of 5 tests failed</span>
 </pre>

-In fact, the test fail, but this is not an error.
+The test fail, but this is not an error.
 Our `capitalize` function shouldn't be idempotent.
-But here is how you see what happens:
+I simply added this test to show how to goes when a test fail.
+If you want to look more closely to the error you could do this:

 ``` bash
 $ ./interact